okepa/EntertainmentLists/README.md

 - [x] See statistics of how many books you have read
 - [x] See statistics of how many books other users have read
 - [x] Search for other users
+- [ ] Send messages to other users
+- [ ] Upload an avatar

 ## Bugs

-> Similar book - first image not showing up - vuetify bug
-> Missing thumnail on profile page
-> Refactor api for reviews to use mongoose instead of for loops
+Similar book - first image not showing up - vuetify bug Refactor api for reviews to use mongoose instead of for loops
-> Profile is highlighted when looking at other users profile
-> Book List is highlighted when looking at other users book lists